phest/VRTK/DOCUMENTATION.md

 ### Inspector Parameters

+ * **Script Alias Object:** The script alias GameObject to listen to controller events on.
+If this is blank then the `VRTK_ControllerEvents` script needs applying to the script alias GameObject.
  * **Grab Toggle Button:** The button to use for the action of grabbing game objects.
  * **Use Toggle Button:** The button to use for the action of using game objects.
  * **Menu Toggle Button:** The button to use for the action of bringing up an in-game menu.